 The Memorial is a non-profit organization under Section 501(c)(3) of the Internal Revenue Code.
 Donations are fully tax deductible within IRS guidelines.
 Federal law prevents the Memorial from providing appraisal values for donated items.
 Donors are responsible for appraisals of value.

-If you wish to donate materials to the Library, or make an appointment to use the Library, please contact Mark A. Tabbert, the Director of Collections, at email@example.com.
+If you wish to donate materials to the Library, or make an appointment to use the Library, please contact Mark A. Tabbert, the Director of Archives and Exhibits, at email@example.com.
 Digital images of potential donation materials are appreciated.